cahoover/ggna/content/collections/cookbook/intro.md

 ```
 ## Create a database

 (If necessary.
-You'll need to do this if you are using WordPress).
+Do this if you are using WordPress).

 First enter into the mysql prompt.
 You'll need to have the right permissions to do this.
 Here we assume you mange this server and know the database root password